Benefits and Limitations of Communication in Multi-Agent Reasoning: Proofs

 where $\xvec_i$ is a vector representing the key and $\yvec_i$ is a vector representing the value in a sequence of key-value pairs.
-Here the sequence length $N = 2n+1$.
 We assume that every key value $\xvec_i$ has a unique associated value $\yvec_i$.
 We use the following embeddings for tokens: